ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 #### Remarks

-Even though `quick_sort` and `radix_sort` have different complexities, with quick sort having O(n log n) and radix sort having O(nk), they tend to consume similar amounts of energy when executed on the same JVM platform.
+It's also very obvious here that the energy consumption trends are more stable and less fluctuating compared to the throughput trends.

+In some cases, one JVM consumes less energy compared to others but offers better throughput, as seen with Native Image in the `radix_sort` scenario, or with Oracle GraalVM in the `merge_sort` scenario.

-As we have seen, while algorithm complexities can impact energy consumption, the relationship is not always straightforward.
+While algorithm complexities can impact energy consumption, the relationship is not always straightforward.
 In theory, algorithms with higher time or space complexities would generally require more computational effort to execute, leading to increased energy consumption.
 However, when running these algorithms on hardware, there are a few additional factors to consider.
 - **Memory access patterns**: Algorithms with poor memory access patterns, such as excessive random or cache-unfriendly accesses, can increase energy consumption.
 - **The underlying hardware**: The characteristics and efficiency of the hardware on which the algorithm is executed can also affect energy consumption.

-This is the reason why different algorithms with different time complexities could consume the same amount of energy.
-Even algorithms within the same class of complexity could end up consuming different amounts of energy.
-This can occur when an algorithm uses data structures that are poorly located in memory and not cache-friendly.
+- **The JVM footprint**

 ### Virtual Calls